webcodesk/react-app-framework/README.md

 Another feature of the function is a `dispatch` argument in the second function in the chain.
 The `dispatch` is a callback method which is injected by the framework during the function execution.

-The first argument of the callback is the identification for the object which is passed in as the second argument.
+The argument of the callback is the object with keys that serve as names for output payloads.
-This is similar to the action type in action creators in Redux.

-> Remember the name of the `greeting` dispatch - we use it in the flow configuration.
+> Remember the name of the `greeting` key in the dispatch - we use it in the flow configuration.

 The function in `react-app-framework` is considered as a decoupled and independent component too.
 That's why we have to add the function into index files in the `src/app` directory in order the framework finds the function.